 Logbook loans are loans that are secured against the value of your car.
 They are not specifically designed for you to buy a car.

-Car finance is not always the best way to buy a vehicle.
-Alternatives include:
+Although car finance is popular, it’s not always the best or cheapest way to buy a vehicle.
+Some of the best alternatives include:

 Remember to factor in other costs of running your vehicle, including:

 Be sure you can cover these costs as well as the loan repayments before you buy the car.
-If it will be too much of a stretch, it might be worth looking for a cheaper car.
+If it will be too much of a stretch, it might be worth looking for a cheaper car, or relying on public transport instead.
 Second hand cars can be around 30% cheaper than new cars.

 You'll have to pay a fee if you miss a payment.
-Your finance agreement should state how much this will be.
+Your finance agreement should state how much this will be and if there are any charges for late payments.

 If you miss several payments, the lender could repossess your vehicle.
-They'll probably add a default notice to your credit record.
-This could harm your chances of getting a loan in the future.
+They'll probably add a default notice to your credit record at the same time.
+This could harm your chances of getting a loan in the future and it will remain on your credit score for six years.

 Yes.
 When you apply for car finance, the lender will check your credit file.